 Rev. Sherwin is a resident of the Heath and brings many years of committee experience, working with various types of people and situations

 Rupert has a keen and active interest in helping his local community.
-He is a founder-member of the Knights for Uttoxeter, formed in 2012, a group whose aim is to raise funds and provide practical help for the benefit of local charitable organisation and good causes, all within a three mile radius of Uttoxeter town centre.
+He is a founder-member of the Knights for Uttoxeter, formed in 2012, a group whose aim is to raise funds and provide practical help for the benefit of local charitable organisations and good causes, all within a three-mile radius of Uttoxeter town centre.

-Working with a wide range of people in the community helps Rupert be aware of local need and if possible make a change.
+Working with a wide range of people in the community Rupert has therefore become aware of local need for positive changes within the community.

-When he first learned that Heath Ward had won the Big Local funding, Rupert was amongst the first group of people, as a Heath Big Local rep, to get a group of residents together to spend the money.
+When he first learned that Heath Ward had been awarded the Big Local funding, Rupert was amongst the first group of people, as a Heath Big Local rep, and helped to form the steering group.

 The Heath Big Local area contains a high concentration of Trent & Dove properties.
 Dawn is the Community Engagement Manager at Trent & Dove Housing, a role that enables her to work with community groups to encourage community participation while facilitating and developing projects that meet community need and interest.

-She has facilitate a community project which was awarded the Queens Award for Voluntary Service in 2016.
+Dawn has facilitated a community project which was awarded the Queens Award for Voluntary Service in 2016.

 Outside of work, Dawn’s interests include travelling, walking her dog and spending time with her family.
-She has also overcome a fear of water, to become a paid, qualified scuba diver.
+She has also overcome a fear of water, to become a PADI qualified scuba diver.